heyman333/react-native-awesome-alert/README.md

 ### WHAT YOU NEED TO KNOW
  - If the alert is set to not be visible again, the action of the `button with the ID` is executed.
- - The checkbox is actually activated only when the `button with the ID` is pressed.
+ - The checkbox is activated only when the `button with the ID` is pressed.

 ### CONTRIBUTING
 The PR of talented developers is always welcome and appreciated